-- 13.2.
-The minimum terms and conditions for a USSD service must be clearly and easily available and must include at least the following information: - (a) a customer support number, and - (b) the full terms and conditions for the service, or a clear and unambiguous indication of where the full terms and conditions for the service are available.
+13.2.
+The minimum terms and conditions for a USSD service must be clearly and easily available and must include at least the following information:

+(b) the full terms and conditions for the service, or a clear and unambiguous indication of where the full terms and conditions for the service are available.